tencentyun/intlcloud-documents/product/数据库/云数据库MongoDB/操作指南/实例生命周期/销毁实例_intl.md

-You can manually terminate pay-as-you-go and prepaid monthly/yearly subscription instances to based on your business demands.
+You can manually terminate pay-as-you-go and prepaid monthly/yearly subscription instances based on your business demands.

 - Using pay-as-you-go instances, you apply for the capacity based on your needs and pay only for your actual usage.
 You can terminate instance when you no longer need it and no additional fees shall apply to the instance.